chef/chef-web-docs/chef_master/source/vmware.rst

 * Supports vCenter >= 6.5 REST API
 * Leverages the typical test-kitchen workflow for vCenter >= 6.5+
-* If you have the `VCSA <https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.vcsa.doc/GUID-223C2821-BD98-4C7A-936B-7DBE96291BA4.html>`__ or are planning on upgrading to vCenter 6.5+ this is the plugin you want to use
+* If you have the `VCSA <https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.vcsa.doc/GUID-223C2821-BD98-4C7A-936B-7DBE96291BA4.html>`__ or are planning on upgrading to vCenter 6.5+, use this plugin

-A basic example for a ``.kitchen.yml`` is as follows though:
+A basic ``.kitchen.yml`` for vCenter:

 .. code-block:: yaml